Nurse Salary Calculator

 How much do registered nurses make per year?

-According to the Bureau of Labor Statistics (2024), the median annual salary for Registered Nurses in the United States is approximately $86,070, though pay varies significantly by state, experience level, and specialty.
+According to the latest data from Bureau of Labor Statistics available (2024), the median annual salary for Registered Nurses in the USA is approximately $86,070.
 Entry-level RNs can expect around $61,360, while experienced nurses in high-paying states like California can earn over $140,000 annually.

 Which state pays nurses the most?